cf-platform-eng/isv-ci-workstation-config/README.md

 ```

 ### Hand install apps
-* istat menu or similar (there's a cask but it doesn't install safely)
+* Install Docker Desktop (no brew for it)
-* Goland, Pycharm
+* Goland, Pycharm TODO: add to brewfile
 * Zoom (sign in to the site through Okta)